PrimeInnovators/ChemConnect_Prototype/README.md

 We have planned to make more of a frontend based and static prototype.

 **CheckPoint1 Commit TimeStamp** : 13:05 p.m.  **Progress** - We have like now completed the index page for the prototype and added all the code in the respected index.html page as per what features and things we decided.

+**Upload TimeStamp: 13:15 p.m.
+PPT submitted by Team Prime Innovators in Round 1 of HackOrbit 2025 uploaded**